3-Quinuclidinyl benzilate: Invention and research

 BZ was invented by the Swiss pharmaceutical company Hoffman-LaRoche in 1951.
 The company was investigating anti-spasmodic agents, similar to tropine, for treating gastrointestinal ailments when the chemical was discovered.
 It was then investigated for possible use in ulcer treatment, but was found unsuitable.
-At this time the United States military investigated it along with a wide range of possible nonlethal, psychoactive and psychotomimetic incapacitating agents including psychedelic drugs such as LSD and THC, dissociative drugs such as ketamine and phencyclidine, potent opioids such as fentanyl, as well as several glycolate anticholinergics.
+At this time the United States military investigated it along with a wide range of possible nonlethal, psychoactive and psychotomimetic incapacitating agents including psychedelic drugs such as LSD, dissociative drugs such as ketamine and phencyclidine, potent opioids such as fentanyl, as well as several glycolate anticholinergics.
 By 1959, the United States Army showed significant interest in deploying it as a chemical warfare agent.
 It was originally designated "TK", but when it was standardized by the Army in 1961, it received the NATO code name "BZ", the Chemical Corps initially referred to BZ as CS4030, then later as EA 2277.
 The agent commonly became known as "Buzz" because of this abbreviation and the effects it had on the mental state of the human volunteers intoxicated with it in research studies at Edgewood Arsenal in Maryland.
 As described in retired Army psychiatrist James Ketchum's autobiographical book Chemical Warfare: Secrets Almost Forgotten (2006), work proceeded in 1964 when a general envisioned a scheme to incapacitate an entire trawler with aerosolized BZ; this effort was dubbed Project DORK.
 BZ was ultimately weaponized for delivery in the M44 generator cluster and the M43 cluster bomb, until all such stocks were destroyed in 1989 as part of a general downsizing of the US chemical warfare program.

 In 2022 a documentary film, Dr Delirium and The Edgewood Experiments, was broadcast on Discovery+, featuring an interview with Ketchum not previously shown.

 Use and alleged use

+Survivors of the 11-12 July 1995 Srebrenica massacre near Tuzla during the Bosnian War claimed they were attacked with a chemical agent that caused hallucinations, disorientation and strange behaviour.

 In February 1998, the British Ministry of Defence accused Iraq of having stockpiled large amounts of a glycolate anticholinergic incapacitating agent known as ‘Agent 15’.
 Agent 15 is an alleged Iraqi incapacitating agent that is likely to be chemically identical to BZ or closely related to it.
 Agent 15 was reportedly stockpiled in large quantities prior to and during the Persian Gulf War.
 However, after the war the CIA concluded that Iraq had not stockpiled or weaponized Agent 15.

-According to Konstantin Anokhin, professor at the Institute of Normal Physiology in Moscow, BZ was the chemical agent used to incapacitate terrorists during the 2002 Nord-Ost siege, but at least 115 hostages perished due to overdose; but many other agents have also been proposed, and none definitively confirmed.
+According to Konstantin Anokhin, professor at the Institute of Normal Physiology in Moscow, BZ was the chemical agent used to incapacitate terrorists during the 2002 Nord-Ost siege, resulting in at least 115 hostages perishing due to overdose, but many other agents have also been proposed, and none definitively confirmed.